 The Department of Biology is engaged in Lund University’s outgoing activities.
 We participate in the LUNE project, a collaboration between Lund University and Nationalencyklopedin, which turns to pupils in grades 6–9 and the NMT days, when about 6 000 pupils from upper-secondary schools attend lectures in science, medicine and technology.
 Our skilled students and doctoral students inspire the public with experiments and “fact entertainment” in “Naturvetarstråket” once a year during the Lund Cultural Night.
-The Biology Show performs to children and adults alike and has also acted in front of international conferences.
+The Biology Show performs for children and adults alike and has also acted in front of international conferences.
 Our staff often share their knowledge in media, apart from daily papers you may also hear or see them in the radio programme Naturmorgon and the TV programmes Fråga Lund and Studio Natur.
 They have also been a success in the lecture competition Science Slam in Almedalen, Lund and Stockholm.

 Management and organisation

 The department board and the head of the department manage the Department of Biology.
 The head of the department has an executive function and has the responsibility for the daily work.
 A council consisting of the head of administration and five teachers act as support to the head and the deputy head of the department.
 There are also several preparing and consultative organs.
 The research groups in the department are organised in administrative units.
 Each unit has a unit manager.
 The units are structured from subject fellowship and usage of joint infrastructures.

 The department in figures